 Those looking to explore the gardens must book tickets and select a timeslot in advance.

-For more information, and to book tickets, visit badmintonestate.com.
+For more information, or to book tickets, visit badmintonestate.com.